 Does my tow vehicle still need an emissions test?

-Yes, if it is registered in an emissions county.
-The emissions test is for the tow vehicle, not the travel trailer.
+Yes, if it’s registered in an emissions county.
+The emissions test applies to the tow vehicle, not the travel trailer.

 Are commercial vehicles still inspected in Texas?